Categorical dimension of birational automorphisms and filtrations of Cremona groups: Toric versus rational centers

-Notice that we do not know whether $\phi$ having toric loci implies that $\phi^{-1}$ has toric loci.
-It is not difficult indeed to have varieties generated by exceptional objects which are not toric, for example any del Pezzo surface of degree smaller than 5, or, more generally, any non-toric blow-up along points of a variety generated by exceptional objects.
+Notice that we do not know whether $\phi$ having toric centers implies that $\phi^{-1}$ has toric centers.
+It is not difficult indeed to have non-toric varieties whose derived categories are generated by exceptional objects, as for example any del Pezzo surface of degree at most 5, or, more generally, any non-toric blow-up along points of a variety whose derived category is generated by exceptional objects.

-A very well known example of a birational map with toric loci is given by the standard Cremona transformation $\sigma_n: \PP^n \dashrightarrow \PP^n$ which admits a factorization:
+A very well known example of a birational map with toric centers is given by the standard Cremona transformation $\sigma_n: \PP^n \dashrightarrow \PP^n$ which admits a factorization:

 as follows: there are $n+1$ points in general position on $\PP^n$ naturally associated to $\sigma_n$.
 The map $c$ is the composition of the blow-ups of these points, followed by the blow-ups of the strict transforms of all the lines through two of them, then by the blow-ups of the strict transforms of planes through three of them and so on, the last step being the blows-up of the strict transforms of the $(n-2)$-dimensional linear subspaces spanned by all the possible choices of $n-1$ points.
 Notice that $X$ is also known as the Losev--Manin space, a compactification of the moduli space of $(n+3)$-pointed curves of genus zero.
-It follows that all the standard Cremona transformations have toric loci, and are indeed toric.
+It follows that all the standard Cremona transformations have toric centers, and are indeed toric.
 We remark that here we could have used that projective spaces have motivic categorical dimension $0$, without appealing to toric varieties.
-We have the following Corollary of Proposition \ref{prop:toricloci}.